 More often than not, you can feel primary and secondary emotions at the same time.
 This adds to their complexity, which can make secondary emotions quite confusing.

-Not only is the anxiety a secondary emotion, but it’s among the most common.
+Not only is anxiety a secondary emotion, but it’s among the most common.
 In essence, it has the role of masking other emotions that people aren’t able to understand or express.
 Some anxiety is completely normal, perhaps attributable to the stress of modern life.

 However, if not dealt with, it can turn into a disorder that might negatively affect your quality of life in the long run.

 The most effective way of dealing with anxiety is by letting the underlying emotions surface.
-This is easier said than done, but with the helped of a trained professional, those combating anxiety can learn to process their underlying emotions with skill and care.
+This is easier said than done, but with the help of a trained professional, those combating anxiety can learn to process their underlying emotions with skill and care.

 Now that you have an understanding of how secondary emotions arise, it might be a good time to perform a mental self-check.